-Some drinking water supplies require disinfection because of concerns over the distribution system water quality.
+Some groundwater supplies require disinfection because of water quality problems in the distribution system.
 Applying chlorine at the source is the best way to ensure a consistent and reliable level of chlorine in the distribution system.
-Such systems must monitor and record free chlorine residual each working day (Monday - Friday, except holidays).
-The system must maintain free chlorine residual in the distribution system at a detectable level.
-We recommend a minimum chlorine residual of 0.2 milligrams per liter (mg/L).
+If you disinfect your groundwater supply to maintain satisfactory water quality in the distribution system, you must monitor and record free chlorine residual at least five days a week, and maintain a detectable level of free chlorine residual in the distribution system of at least 0.2 milligrams per liter (mg/L).